PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ![PUSH Scenarios](images/certificate-push.svg)

 The Certificate PUSH Diagram describes the secure transmission of certificates from a Backend Certificate Provider to a Backend Certificate Consumer via EDC (Eclipse Data Connector) components.
 The process starts with a contract agreement for a Notification Asset, followed by the provider pushing the certificate to the provided endpoint in the asset.
 The certificate is then processed by the Backend Certificate Consumer, which finalizes the workflow by generating a feedback message which is pushed to the provider.

 ##### 2.1.5.2 PULL Mechanism

 ![PULL Scenarios](images/certificate-pull.svg)

 The Certificate PULL Diagram describes the process of Consumer retrieving a certificate from a Provider via an EDC.
 It begins with the provider creating a Certificate Asset with corresponding contract definition in the EDC Catalog.
 The Consumer searches the catalog using specific filters, initiates a contract negotiation, and retrieves the Endpoint Data Reference (EDR).
 The Data Plane then facilitates secure data transfer, allowing the consumer to pull the certificate.
 Once retrieved, the Backend Certificate Consumer processes the certificate and sends a Feedback Message to confirm the status.

-##### 2.1.5.3 PUSH notification followed by PULL mechanism

-After the data provider has created a Certificate Asset with corresponding contract definition in the EDC Catalog the data provider sends a Certificate Available Notification to the data consumer.
-The data consumer uses the above described PULL mechanism to get the certificate data.
-This reduces the data consumers need for active checks for missing certificates or certificate updates and enables access to the latest certificate data.

 ##### 2.1.6 Usage Policy

-All assets included in the EDC of a dataspace participant (APIs and Certificates) **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in the latest version.
+All assets included in the EDC of a dataspace participant (APIs and Certificates) **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in version 1.0.
 The use-case introduces the following usage purpose:

 - **`cx.ccm.base:1:`** *The exchanged business partner certificates are used for the purpose of verification and validation of the existence of a certification.*